 We assumed that cables are or can be located beyond the shoreline with no restrictions on how far or how deep they can extend offshore and considered them to be below the ocean surface.

 Data sources:

-Greg's Cable Map (2023) was used as a base shapefile.
-It was manually edited and updated based on the information from the Submarine Cable Map (2023).
+Infrapedia (2023) was used as a base shapefile.
+It was manually edited and updated based on the information from TeleGeography (2023).

 Dataset produced: August 2023.

 IW: Offshore Wind Farms